 Accredited by the Accrediting Council for Independent Colleges and Schools to award diplomas and Associate in Specialized Business degrees.
 The Accrediting Council for Independent Colleges and Schools is listed as a nationally recognized accrediting agency by the United State Department of Education and is recognized by the Council for Higher Education Accreditation.

-Accrediting Council for Independent Colleges and Schools 750 First Street, NE, Suite 980 Washington, D.C.
-20002-4241 (202) 336-6780
+Accrediting Council for Independent Colleges and Schools, 750 First Street, NE, Suite 980, Washington, D.C.
+20002-4241, (202) 336-6780.

-Everest Institute's Medical Assisting program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Curriculum Review Board of the American Association of Medical Assistants Endowment (AAMAE).

-Commission on Accreditation of Allied Health Education Programs

-1361 Park Street Clearwater, FL 33756 Phone: 727-210-2350
+Everest Institute's Medical Assisting program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
+Commission on Accreditation of Allied Health Education Programs, 1361 Park Street.
+Clearwater, FL 33756, Phone: 727-210-2350.

-Everest Institute is licensed by and authorized to grant Associate in Specialized Business degrees by the Division of Program Services, Bureau of Postsecondary Services of the Commonwealth of Pennsylvania Department of Education.
+Licensed by and authorized to grant Associate in Specialized Business degrees by the Division of Program Services, Bureau of Post-secondary Services of the Commonwealth of Pennsylvania Department of Education.

-Everest Institute is approved and regulated by the Pennsylvania State Board of Private Licensed Schools, Pennsylvania Department of Education.
+Approved and regulated by the Pennsylvania State Board of Private Licensed Schools, Pennsylvania Department of Education.
+Everest Institute (Pittsburgh campus) maintains the following institutional memberships: American Association of Medical Assistants, Better Business Bureau, Pennsylvania Association of Private School Administrators.

-Everest Institute is approved by: